 What we’re looking for

-Size: When selecting a carrier, the two most important sizing factors to consider are that 1) your animal will fit safely and comfortably inside, and 2) the carrier meets the size requirements of your airline, because it will need to fit under a seat.
-All of our experts recommended soft-sided carriers, because they can squish to fit into tighter spaces better than more rigid hard-sided styles.
+When selecting a carrier, the two most important sizing factors to consider are that 1) your animal will fit safely and comfortably inside, and 2) the carrier meets the size requirements for in-cabin or cargo-hold travel.
+All our experts recommended soft-sided carriers if you’re bringing your pet onboard because they can fit under a seat better than hard-sided styles.
 Most carriers have a weight limit, and limits on the size of your carrier and the combined weight of the carrier and your pet vary from airline to airline.
 On JetBlue, the combined weight of the carrier and your pet must be under 20 pounds, and the carrier size limit is 17 inches long by 12.5 inches wide by 8.5 inches high.
 American Airlines has the same 20-pound weight limit, but carrier-size limits vary based on the aircraft.
-Size requirements on Delta also vary based on the aircraft.
-On United, the maximum dimensions for a soft-sided carrier are 18 inches long by 11 inches wide by 11 inches high.
+Size requirements on Delta also vary based on the aircraft; however, the airline recommends soft-sided carriers that are 18 inches long by 11 inches wide by 11 inches high.
+On United, the maximum dimensions for a soft-sided carrier are also 18 inches long by 11 inches wide by 11 inches high.
 (For each carrier, we’ve listed measurements in the order of length, width, height.)

 Best overall pet carrier

-Sherpa was the most mentioned brand among our experts.
+Sherpa was the most mentioned brand among our experts — and the most affordable option on this list at under $40.
+(According to three experts, less expensive pet carriers can compromise the safety of your animal.)
 The company partners with several major airlines (including Southwest, United, and Delta) through a program called Guaranteed on Board, which liaises between pet owners and airlines by allowing owners to submit a form to their airline with their flight details, pet’s information, and the type of carrier they’ll be using.
 If you’re denied boarding because of an issue related to your carrier, Guaranteed on Board will reimburse you for the cost of your flight and any associated pet fees.
 (Only Sherpa carriers are eligible for the program, which is overseen by its parent company.)

 “The small and medium sizes of the Sherpa Original Deluxe pet carrier are included in Guaranteed on Board, so you can rest assured that your pet travels will go by without a hitch,” says Samantha Schwab, the former resident pet expert at online pet retailer Chewy.
 Alison Waszmer, the director of Dogtown, a sanctuary for homeless dogs and those recovering from abuse and neglect at the rescue organization Best Friends Animal Society’s Utah headquarters, is another Sherpa convert.
 She describes the carrier as well constructed and comfortable.
 Kristi Littrell, adoption manager at Best Friends Animal Society, likes Sherpa’s soft-sided carriers “because they can fit under the seat in front of you, whereas the harder-sided ones can’t adjust to various spaces.”
 Veterinarian John Iovino, who contributes to the Wildest, used a Sherpa carrier when traveling internationally years ago.
 He appreciates all the access, with two openings to reach in.
 From his experience, mesh-paneled carriers provide good ventilation, make positioning under a seat easier, and offer “a chance for you to see your pet to make sure everything is okay.”